 If working inside IR35, you would need to pay full income tax and National Insurance on your entire salary.

 At the end of the tax year, you will need to work out your ‘deemed payment’.
 In a nutshell this is your turnover, minus your 5% allowance for the running costs of the company.

 If you have any allowable expenses such as travel, pension contributions, direct training and umbrella/accountancy fees, these would be deducted before turnover is calculated.

-If you’re left with a deemed payment figure higher than zero, you will need to pay further tax on this amount to HMRC.
-Don’t worry a good accountant should be able to help you work out these figures and ensure you’re working as tax efficiently as possible.
+If you are left with a deemed payment figure higher than zero, you will need to pay further tax on this amount to HMRC.
+Don’t worry, a good accountant should be able to help you work out these figures and ensure you’re working as tax efficiently as possible.

-It’s always difficult for an accountant to give you an exact take home pay figure of, as there are so many factors to consider, that vary contractor to contractor such as:
+It’s always difficult for an accountant to give you an exact take home pay figure, as there are so many factors to consider that vary from contractor to contractor, such as:

-- If you’re registered for the Flat Rate VAT Scheme.
+- If you are registered for the Flat Rate VAT Scheme.

-- If you expenses the whole 5% tax relief for operating costs, if you choose not to, you’ll be liable for a small amount of corporation tax on the difference.
+- If you expense the whole 5% tax relief for operating costs.
+(If you choose not to, you will be liable for a small amount of corporation tax on the difference.)